cmikedev/sudoku/README.md

 The colour palette is simple and subdued with only white, black and shades of grey being utilised.
 This was intentional and inspired from viewing online Sudoku games.
 It was surmised that this clean and simplistic style is what regular players of online Sudoku may have come to expect and would also increase usability and clarity for new players.

-To hint at a Japanese theme (as Sudoku is Japanese) a opaque image sits behind the instruction text of the front page and 'Noto Serif' was used from Google Fonts.
+To hint at a Japanese theme (as Sudoku is Japanese) an opaque image sits behind the instruction text of the front page and 'Noto Serif' was used from Google Fonts.

 ## Features